gostratum/core/README.md

 ## Logging

-The logger automatically selects development or production mode based on `APP_ENV`:
+The logger automatically selects development or production mode based on `APP_ENV` and is configurable via `core.logger` config (see `configx`):

 - `APP_ENV=dev`: Development mode (human-readable console output)
 - Other values: Production mode (JSON structured logs)

+Recent fix: the logger now preserves the development encoder defaults provided by `zap.NewDevelopmentConfig()` and only applies a custom time format when needed.
+This avoids unintentionally overwriting development-friendly settings.

 ## Health Checks